Research data management (148)#

 This book is a companion to the Nature Methods publication Community-developed checklists for publishing images and image analyses.
 In this paper, members of QUAREP-LiMi have proposed 3 sets of standards for publishing image figures and image analysis - minimal requirements, recommended additions, and ideal comprehensive goals.
 By following this guidance, we hope to remove some of the stress non-experts may face in determining what they need to do, and we also believe that researchers will find their science more interpretable and more reproducible.

-Tags: Bioimage Analysis, Research Data Management
+Tags: Bioimage Analysis, Research Data Management, Include In Dalia

 Content type: Notebook, Collection